 Prepping isn’t always about preparing for an end of the world scenario.
 It’s also about being prepared for those small-scale events in life that can feel cataclysmic if we’re not prepared

 2. Economic Problems

 You don’t have to buy into the possibility of a total economic collapse, but you should at least realize that our country is in big financial trouble.
 With over 16 trillion dollars in debt, and unfunded obligations that make the actual debt number about $120 trillion, it doesn’t take an economist to see that we are in for some major trouble in the months and years ahead.

 3. Natural Disasters

 A number of people woke up real quick after seeing what happened during Hurricane Katrina.
-In under 24 hours, the city of New Orleans became a prime example of how quickly civilization could break down.
-Before our eyes we got a glimpse of what would happen during a full-scale collapse; as people took to the streets to loot, riot, rape and even murder their fellow citizens.
+In less than 24 hours, the city of New Orleans became a prime example of how quickly civilization could break down.
+Before our eyes we got a glimpse of what would happen during a full-scale collapse; as people took to the streets to loot, riot, rape, and even murder their fellow citizens.